Realism and the Inequivalence of the Two Quantum Pictures: Heisenberg-Picture Descriptors

 \subsection{Generators}

 The key is that all observables can be obtained from a \emph{generating set}, namely, a set of operators whose adjoints, products, and linear combinations span the entire operator algebra.
 The generating set can and should be chosen such that each generator acts non-trivially on one single system.
-The generators acting on a given system (and on that system only) are then collected into a single object, the \emph{descriptor} of the system.
+The generators acting on a given system (and on that system only) are then collected into a tuple of operators, the \emph{descriptor} of the system.